-· Low Kickback Chain has met kick-
+Low Kickback Chain

-SAFETY NOTICE: Exposure to vibrations through prolonged use of hand tools could cause blood vessel or nerve damage in the fingers, hands, and joints of people prone to circulation disorders or abnormal swelling.
+Contoured Depth Gauge Elongated Guard Link Deflects Kickback Force And Allows Wood To Gradually Ride Into Cutter SAFETY NOTICE: Exposure to vibrations through prolonged use of hand tools could cause blood vessel or nerve damage in the fingers, hands, and joints of people prone to circulation disorders or abnormal swelling.
 Prolonged use in cold weather has been linked to blood vessel damage in otherwise healthy people.
-If symptoms occur such as numbriess, pain, loss of strength, change in skin color or texture, or loss of feeling in the fingers, hands, or joints, discontinue the use of this tool and seek medical attention.
+If symptoms occur such as numbness, pain, loss of strength, change in skin color or texture, or loss of feeling in the fingers, hands, or joints, discontinue the use of this tool and seek medical attention.
 An anti-vibration system does not guarantee the avoidance of these problems.
 Users who operate power tools on a continual and regular basis must closely monitor their physical condition and the condition of this tool.
+DOUBLE INSULATION

-DOUBLE INSULATION CONSTRUCTION
+CONSTRUCTION